Stedders/stedders.github.io/data/Stock_Price_Graph.md

 # Stock Price

-## Part1: Downloading and show a graph
+In this workbook you will install a package to download stock price data and draw a graph of the price over time.

 **Time:** 30 minutes